kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

   with pre-distributed public keys has a proof for both unilaterally and mutually authenticated handshakes.

+* Application Data sent prior to receiving the server's last explicit authentication message (the Finished message) can be subject to a client downgrade attack, and has weaker forward secrecy compared to TLS 1.3.
+  Full downgrade resilience and forward secrecy is achieved once the handshake completes.

 * The client's certificate is kept secret from active observers by the derivation of the `client_authenticated_handshake_secret`, which ensures that only the intended server can read the client's identity.